Preface to Old Story/New Story themes

 (Note the qualifiers below on holding people accountable for their behavior, the need to restrain bad behavior, responsible human maturing and growth, and restorative justice approaches.
 All necessary for healthy human development, in this world.)

 We- humanity- have always had difficulty understanding and embracing imperfection in life and in ourselves.
 Imperfection, and fear of divine rage at imperfection, has long deformed human consciousness with fear, anxiety, shame, guilt, and depression.
-We struggle to improve ourselves and others, and to improve life in general, and we ought to do so without the added psychic burden of fear of angry deity or divine threat over our remaining imperfection.
+We rightly struggle to improve ourselves and others, and to improve life in general, but we ought to do so without the added psychic burden of fear of angry deity or divine threat over our remaining imperfection.

 In this new story theme, God has no problem with imperfection but includes it in the original creation.
 Imperfection (in a new story) serves the important purpose of providing an arena where humanity struggles with a messy wilderness situation in order to learn to create something better.

 New story alternative: Humanity has emerged from the brutality of animal reality (original imperfection) but has gradually become more humane, less violent, and more civilized.
 See James Payne’s History of Force, and Stephen Pinker’s The Better Angels of Our Nature.
-Also, amassed evidence on humanity improving all areas of life across long-term history shows that “we are more creators than destroyers” (Julian Simon in Ultimate Resource).
+Also, the amassed evidence on humanity improving all areas of life across long-term history shows that “we are more creators than destroyers” (Julian Simon in Ultimate Resource).

 The real issue is not how far humanity has fallen (the mythical perspective) but the real wonder is how far we have risen (the evidence-based perspective) from our brutal animal and primitive human past.
 Our improvement over history is evidence of the essential goodness of humanity naturally emerging over time.